 In job descriptions, cyber security analyst requirements include experience expectations.
 However, entry-level positions often concentrate on cyber security analyst education requirements.

-Often, a bachelor’s degree in software engineering, computer science or information assurance gets your foot in the door for an interview.
-However, many hiring managers look for candidates with master’s degree.
+Often, a bachelor’s degree in software engineering, computer science, or information assurance gets your foot in the door for an interview.
+However, many hiring managers look for candidates with master’s degrees.

-Personality traits of a good cyber security analyst description include patience, a strong work ethic and an infinity for math and science.
+Personality traits of a good cyber security analyst description include patience, a strong work ethic, and infinity for math and science.
 That’s because many cyber security analyst job duties deal with sensitive data and value technology assets.
 The stakes for getting things right are high.

 How to Be a Cyber Security Analyst

-Even after someone gets a job in the field, it’s important to know how to be a cyber security analyst the CIO can trust.
-This goes beyond what’s in a cyber security analyst job description.
+Even after someone gets a job in the field, it’s important to know how to be an analyst the CIO can trust.
+This goes beyond what’s in an analyst job description.
 Although there’s a high demand for professionals in the field, moving up through the ranks can be a challenge.
-Reading through a cyber security analyst job description gives you a good idea how demanding the job is.
+Reading through a job description gives you a good idea of how demanding the job is.
 So, once you fill a position, it may not be easy for them to find another qualified candidate.

-In general, cyber security analyst requirements include a deep knowledge of how attacks are perpetrated against computer networks.
+In general, the requirements include a deep knowledge of how attacks are perpetrated against computer networks.
 As professionals gain experience, they become better at recognizing patterns that indicate a potential attack.
 Cyber security analysts should cultivate advanced skills and how to stay calm and explain things to senior staff in a straightforward manner.

 In this field, as in many others, strong multitasking skills help analysts deal with inquiries, prepare status updates and monitor the system during threats and breaches.
 Those who prefer to work on their job might like the lack of direct supervision.
 This highly specialized field requires professionals who are self-starters and can do their jobs with little direction.